redstrate/Kawari/USAGE.md

 Navigate to [http://ffxiv.localhost](http://ffxiv.localhost), and register for an account.
 In order to actually log in, navigate to the Setup page and follow the instructions there.
 If you get an error in your web browser, ensure you're connecting via **http://** and not **https://**.

-**In the game client, you must select the Aether data center.** By default, the World server advertises itself as Gilgamesh but this can be changed in `config.yaml`:
+By default, the World server advertises itself as Gilgamesh but this can be changed in `config.yaml`:

 ```yaml
 world: